Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Introduction

-On the other hand, because causal conclusions derived from observational studies can be susceptible to unmeasured confounding and reverse causation bias issues, to alleviate these concerns, our study design adopts a randomly inherited single nucleotide polymorphism (SNP), rs12916-T, as a \textit{surrogate treatment variable} of statin use. rs12916-T is a reliable surrogate treatment variable because it resides in the \textit{HMGCR} gene encoding the drug target of statins, and has been recently used as an unbiased, unconfounded proxy for pharmacological action on the target of statins (i.e., HMG-CoA reductase inhibition) \citep{swerdlow2015hmg, interleukin2012interleukin}.
-Furthermore, adopting a randomly inherited genetic variant at conception as a surrogate for statin usage in EHRs allows us to establish a clear temporal precedence between the treatment and T2D onset (which is a prerequisite to concluding causality, see \cite{holland1986statistics} for example), avoiding the potential issue of reverse causation.
+On the other hand, while causal conclusions derived from observational studies can be susceptible to unmeasured confounding and reverse causation bias, our study design adopts a randomly inherited single nucleotide polymorphism (SNP), rs12916-T, as a \textit{surrogate treatment variable} of statin usage to alleviate the concerns of those issues. rs12916-T is a reliable surrogate treatment variable because it resides in the \textit{HMGCR} gene encoding the drug target of statins, and has been recently used as an unbiased, unconfounded proxy for pharmacological action on the target of statins (i.e., HMG-CoA reductase inhibition) \citep{swerdlow2015hmg}.
+Furthermore, adopting a randomly inherited genetic variant at conception as a surrogate for statin usage in EHRs allows us to establish a clear temporal precedence between the treatment and T2D onset (which is a prerequisite to concluding causality, see \cite{holland1986statistics} for example).
+This avoids potential reverse causation issues.
 Lastly, because the surrogate treatment variable is naturally inherited, variables observed after birth are independent of rs12916-T and can at most be mediators that belong to a different causal pathway.
 We shall discuss the reasoning of using rs12916-T in more detail in Section \ref{subsec:study-design}.

-Leveraging the above study design, we further conduct subgroup analyses to assess if subjects carrying the rs12916-T allele (i.e. taking statins) have heterogeneous risks at developing T2D, and, in particular, to what extent the most vulnerable subgroup suffers from statin use.
-Inspired by the study designs adopted in \cite{mora2010statins} and \cite{wang2013detecting}, we divide the study cohort into six subgroups based on gender and baseline T2D genetic risk profiles (measured by the number of T2D risk alleles of variants rs35011184-A and rs1800961-T each individual carries).
-While numerous methods have been proposed for identifying subgroups \citep{lipkovich2011subgroup,ma2017concave} and testing subgroup homogeneity \citep{shen2015inference,fan2017change}, in our case study, we focus on post-hoc inference on the most vulnerable subgroup.
+Leveraging the above study design, we further conduct subgroup analysis and assess if subjects in different subgroups carrying the rs12916-T allele (i.e. taking statins) have heterogeneous risks at developing T2D, and to what extent the most vulnerable subgroup suffers from the side effect of statin usage.
+Inspired by study designs adopted in \cite{mora2010statins} and \cite{wang2013detecting}, we divide our study cohort into six pre-defined candidate subgroups based on sex and baseline T2D genetic risk profiles (measured by the number of risk alleles of variants rs35011184-A and rs1800961-T each individual carries), and aim to uncover the most vulnerable patient subgroup to statin usage and assess the statistical significance of the most vulnerable subgroup.
+While numerous methods have been proposed in subgroup analysis for identifying subgroups \citep{lipkovich2011subgroup,ma2017concave} and testing subgroup homogeneity \citep{shen2015inference,fan2017change}, in our case study, the primary objective is to make valid post-hoc inference on the most vulnerable subgroup.